Nervosys/Botnix/botnix/doc/manual/configuration/linux-kernel.chapter.md

 ## Building a custom kernel {#sec-linux-config-customizing}

-Please refer to the Nixpkgs manual for the various ways of [building a custom kernel](https://nixos.org/nixpkgs/manual#sec-linux-kernel).
+Please refer to the Botpkgs manual for the various ways of [building a custom kernel](https://nixos.org/nixpkgs/manual#sec-linux-kernel).

 To use your custom kernel package in your Botnix configuration, set